 I’ve got some great news; I’ll be presenting again at ASCD’s Annual Conference!
 If you’re coming to the ASCD Conference in April 2016, I hope you’ll consider attending my session: Protocols for Using Data in Instructional Learning Cycles.
 Built around ASCD’s theme, “Learn, Teach, Lead“, this session will provide friendly tools and protocols for working with instructional learning cycles.
 If you’re a teacher, you’ll find some great ideas here – ideas that come your way in a teacher-friendly way.
 If you’re a principal, you’ll also find some terrific ideas, as I’ll have tools that will help you when working with your teachers.
 If you’re in the central office, this is a strong session for getting additional ideas for working with your staff, too.

 I am a fan of Kelly Gallagher’s Article of the Week.
 His website is loaded with weekly articles you can use to give students interesting topics to which they can write.
-I recently read an article in Education Week and asked the author, Anothy Cody, for permission to turn his article, Color Coded High School ID […]

 Click here to get the pdf.
 Don’t forget to run this on one sheet of paper for a one-pager (front and back) content card.

 In this pdf, I’ve included examples of analysis questions for two different line graphs.
 Both of these are for the elementary level.
 For each set of questions, I’ve also included a large size of the graph that you can project and/or give students as they work to answer these questions.